-Provide services and support to infants, toddlers, and their families enrolled in the KIDSTEPS Birth to Three Program at SARAH Inc. Ensure the development and implementation of activities that are family-centered and promote positive outcomes for persons served.
+SARAH Inc, KIDSTEPS is searching for a dedicated Full-Time Bilingual Developmental Therapy Associate who can become an immediate asset to our Early Intervention team.
+You will be responsible to provide services and support to infants, toddlers, and their families enrolled in the KIDSTEPS Birth to Three Program located in Connecticut.
+Ensure the development and implementation of activities that are family-centered and promote positive outcomes for persons served.

 Under professional supervision assess children and families and assist with and plan, develop, implement, and review curriculums and IFSP's that will meet the individual developmental needs of young children and their families.